Karl-Otto Koch: Life

-In 1916, he volunteered to join the Imperial German Army and fought on the Western Front until he was later captured by the British.
-Koch spent the rest of the war as a POW and returned to Germany in 1919.
-As a soldier, he conducted himself well and was awarded the Iron Cross Second Class, the Observer's Badge and the Wound Badge in Black.
-Following World War I, Koch worked as a commercial manager, an authorized signatory and insurance agent and became unemployed in 1932 (he had served a prison sentence in 1930 for embezzlement and forgery).
-In 1931, Karl-Otto Koch joined the Nazi Party and the Schutzstaffel (SS).
+In 1916, he volunteered to join the Imperial German Army and fought on the Western Front until he was captured by the British.
+Koch spent the rest of the war as a prisoner of war and returned to Germany in 1919.
+As a soldier, he behaved well and was awarded the Iron Cross Second Class, the Observer's Badge and the Wound Badge in Black.
+After World War I, Koch worked as a commercial manager, an authorized signatory and insurance agent and became unemployed in 1932 (he had served a prison sentence in 1930 for embezzlement and forgery).
+In 1931, he joined the Nazi Party and the Schutzstaffel (SS).

 Service with the SS

-Koch served with several SS-Standarten (Thirty fifth SS Regiment Kassel, SS Special Detachment Saxony).
+Koch served with several SS-Standarten (Thirty-fifth SS Regiment Kassel, SS Special Detachment Saxony).
 In 1934, he took command of the Sachsenburg Concentration Camp.
 Briefly, he was the officer in charge of the Esterwegen Concentration Camp guard unit, officer in charge of the preventive custody camp in the Lichtenburg Concentration Camp, and the adjutant at Dachau Concentration Camp.
 On 13 June 1935, he became commander of the Columbia concentration camp in Berlin-Tempelhof and, in April 1936, he was assigned to the concentration camp at Esterwegen.
-Four months later, he was moved to Sachsenhausen.
-Within a few years (September 1937) he advanced to SS-Standartenführer (colonel).
+Four months later, he was assigned to the Sachsenhausen concentration camp.
+By September 1937 he had advanced to SS-Standartenführer (colonel).

 On 1 August 1937, he was given command of the new Buchenwald concentration camp.
 He remained at Buchenwald until September 1941, when he was transferred to the Majdanek concentration camp for POWs near Lublin, Poland.
-That was largely due to an investigation based on allegations of his improper conduct at Buchenwald, which included corruption, fraud, embezzlement, drunkenness, sexual offences and a murder.
-Koch commanded the Majdanek camp for only one year; he was relieved from his duties after 86 Soviet POWs escaped from the camp in August 1942.
+That was due largely to an investigation based on allegations of his improper behavior at Buchenwald, which included corruption, fraud, embezzlement, drunkenness, sexual offences and a murder.
+Koch commanded the Majdanek camp for only one year; he was relieved from his duties when 86 Soviet POWs escaped from the camp in August 1942.
 Koch was charged with criminal negligence and transferred to Berlin, where he worked at the SS Personnel Main Office and as a liaison between the SS and the German Post Office.